 =COUNTIF($B$5:$B$15, D5)=0

-Here, B5:B15 is the cell range of list 1 and D5 is the starting cell of list 2.
+Here, B5:B15 is the cell range of List 1 and D5 is the starting cell of List 2.

 2.4.
-Applying Multiple Criteria As Cell Format
+Applying Multiple Criteria as Cell Format

-For this, put the following formula in the New Formatting Rule dialog box.
+For this, put the following formula in the New Formatting Rule dialog box:

 =AND($E5<=300,$G5>=2000)

-3. Cell Format Formula for VBA Coding
+Method 3 – Cell Format Formula Using VBA Coding

 Step 1: